les oiseaux

 In Celtic mythology

-, the blackbird was associated with the Otherworld, a realm of magic and mystery.
+, blackbirds was associated with the Otherworld, a realm of magic and mystery.
 It was believed that blackbirds could travel between the worlds of the living and the dead, serving as messengers and guides.

 In literature